nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 **Invocation** - running or calling a function by using parenthesis `()`.

 ### Execution Stack
--Every time you invoke a function a new execution context is created for that function and is put on top of execution stack.When the script is run, the global execution context is created, and is executed.
+- Every time you invoke a function a new execution context is created for that function and is put on top of execution stack.When the script is run, the global execution context is created, and is executed.
 However, if there is another function invocation, it will stop at that line of code, and create and execute the execution context.

 # - Functions, Context, and Variable Environments
 **Variable environments** - where the variables live and how they relate to each other in memory.
 Every execution context has its own variable environment.